zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 **Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](docs/extend/extend-apiml/onboard-plain-java-enabler-external-configuration.md).

 The following code snippet shows an example of `service-configuration.yml`.
-Some parameters values which are specific for your service deployment are written in `#{parameterValue}` format.
+Some parameters which are specific for your service deployment are written in `${parameterValue}` format.
 For your service configuration file, provide actual values or externalize your onboarding configuration.

 **Example:**